-The NLCIA operates under the umbrella of the Department of Fisheries and Land Resources with an annual budget of approximately \$473,804 before accounting for revenue received from the Federal Government of Canada.
-Annual revenues of \$455,000 include premiums from insured producers, Provincial Government's share of premiums, and late payment fees; annual expenditures of \$392,000 include administration costs and indemnity payments.
-Since the NLCIA is part of the national AgriInsurance Program, the administration costs of the program are cost-shared on a 60:40 federal-provincial basis.
+The NLCIA operates under the umbrella of the Department of Fisheries and Land Resources with an annual budget of approximately \$476,420 before accounting for revenue received from the Federal Government of Canada.
+Annual revenues of \$319,362 include premiums from insured producers, Provincial Government's share of premiums, and late payment fees.
+Program revenues are dependent on program uptake and will fluctuate from year to year.
+Annual expenditures of \$288,767 include administration costs and indemnity payments to producers for crop losses.
+Expenditures are different for the 2017-18 fiscal year because there were two positions vacant for a portion of the year.
+Since the NLCIA is part of the national Agrilnsurance Program, the administration costs of the program are cost-shared on a 60:40 federal-provincial basis.
 The annual financial statements of the Crop Insurance Agency (see Appendix B) are audited by the Office of the Auditor General of Newfoundland and Labrador.

 Up to four Agriculturist IIs employed with the Department of Fisheries and Land Resources assist the NLCIA with field inspections.
-Also, the Manager of the NLCIA is an employee of the Department of Fisheries and Land Resources.
-The NLCIA may be contacted at (709) 637-2077.
+Also, the Financial Officer who administers the NLCIA is an employee of the Department of Fisheries and Land Resources.

 In years where crop losses occur, through one or more insurable perils, financial compensation is provided to help alleviate the financial strain these losses may cause.
 The amount of compensation paid to producers is dependent upon the coverage value chosen by the producer at the beginning of the crop season.
-AgriInsurance premiums are paid on a cost-shared basis with producers paying 40 per cent, the Federal Government paying 36 per cent and the Provincial Government paying 24 per cent.
+Agrilnsurance premiums are paid on a cost-shared basis with producers paying 40 per cent, the Federal Government paying 36 per cent and the Provincial Government paying 24 per cent.
 These premiums are deposited into a fund from which indemnities are drawn.
-Premiums reported in 2016-17 totaled \$109,335.34, which includes the Governments' premiums as well as the producers' premiums.
-Appendix A shows the base rate premiums for 2016-17.
+Premiums reported in 2017-18 totaled \$43,314.97, which includes the governments' premiums as well as the producers' premiums.
+This figure is lower than the premiums reported in 2016-17 due to the lower number of producers that were insured in 2017-18.
+Appendix A shows the base rate premiums for 2017-18.

-In 2016-17, there were 21 producers enrolled in the AgriInsurance program with \$44,814.75 incurred in crop losses up to March 31, 2017; approximately \$158,000 less than indemnities realized in 2015-16 (\$203,608).
-Cool temperatures in the early summer lead to poor germination and ultimately, seedling loss.
-Flood damage in the fall led to crop losses, as well as disease causing storage breakdown after harvest.
-Insect and disease pressures have been noticeably increasing, as observed by the Agriculturalists II.
+In 2017-18, there were 11 producers enrolled in the Agrilnsurance program with \$15,526.07 incurred in crop losses up to March 31, 2018; approximately \$29,288 less than indemnities realized in 2016-17 (\$44,814.75).